advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

     //if upload successfully result return true, and vice versa.
 },
 error => {
-    //if upload config occur any exception return error.
+    //if upload config unsuccessfully, show the reason of error.
-    //show the error message of the exception
 });
 ```